 Accounting methods used in both the private and public sector financial management differ significantly.
-Private sector managers are bound by the Generally Accepted Accounting Principles (GAAP) of Financial Accounting Standards Board (FASB) and the public sector managers are bound by the Governmental Accounting Standards Board (GASB).
-Government agencies are not profitdriven like private organizations.
+Private sector managers are bound by the Generally Accepted Accounting Principles (GAAP) of the Financial Accounting Standards Board (FASB), and the public sector managers are bound by the Governmental Accounting Standards Board (GASB).
+Government agencies are not profit-driven like private organizations.
 Profit and loss data do not necessarily have to be maintained by a government agency.
-In the public sector, managers are constrained by legislation, regulations, court rules, and local directives.
+In the public sector, managers are constrained by legislation, regulations, court rules, and local directives, and have an ethical obligation to safeguard the public's monies entrusted to them.

 Activity Two -- Comparison of Private vs. Public Accounting Standards: This activity may be used to introduce this section and the table that is on the next page.
 The activity has a copy of the table that is blank wherein you can facilitate a discussion with the participants to receive their assistance in completing the table.
-Alternative, it can be used after this section has been completed as part of a review.
+Alternatively, it can be used after this section has been completed as part of a review.